 Learn the simple steps on how to separate cream from raw milk.
-You will get to enjoy fresh cream in your coffee, homemade butter, ice-cream and more.
+You will get to enjoy fresh cream in your coffee, homemade butter, homemade vanilla ice cream, and more.

-We have been getting farm fresh milk from a local farmer for quite some time.
-One of the greatest benefits of getting fresh milk is the amount of cream I skim off the top.
+We have been getting farm-fresh milk from local farmers for quite some time.
+One of the most significant benefits of getting fresh whole local milk is the cream I skim off the top.

 How to Separate Cream from Raw Milk in a Jar